Electronic invoicing (e-invoicing) and payments (e-payments) are shifting from the “nice-to-have” to “need-it-now” list for many companies.

 It also allows for direct deposit, delivering funds directly to your bank account after payment approval.
 Not only do you avoid a trip to the post office, the bank can be avoided, too.

 E-Invoicing and E-Payments Save Time and Money

 Technology, like automation, can cut significant costs by eliminating postage and paper, plus all the time spent issuing, reviewing, scanning, handling and processing paper invoices.
-According to Ardent Partners, it cuts the time it takes to process an invoice from 10 days to three.

 Better Payment Processes Strengthen Vendor Relationships